This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Several reasons jade plants turn red are excessive sunlight, intense heat or cold, insufficient watering, and insufficiently fertile soil.
 But it is indicative of changes in your jade plant’s growing conditions.

 These reasons for reddening may sound all negative, but having a red jade plant is not necessarily bad.
 Some growers covet red-hued jade leaves.
-Keep reading for tips on achieving your desired jade color, whether you want to keep a classic deep emerald green or would like to “make it blush” a little bit.
+Keep reading for tips on achieving your desired jade color, whether you want to keep a classic deep emerald green or “make it blush” a little bit.
 You can grow a happy, thriving jade plant either way!

 Why are my jade plants turning red?